-Grace period
+Grace Period

-There is also a grace period where the cap will not be applied for 9 months when a job has ended or when earnings have reduced below the monthly earnings threshold.
+The Grace Period is when the Benefit Cap will not be applied for 9 months when a job has ended or when earnings have reduced below the monthly earnings threshold.

-Note - A claimant does not have to be unemployed for a grace period to apply.
+Note: a claimant does not have to be unemployed for a Grace Period to apply.

-To qualify a household must have earned at or above the level of the earnings threshold in each of the previous 12 months.
+To qualify, a household must have earned at or above the level of the earnings threshold in each of the previous 12 months.
 The earnings from a claimant or partner or ex-partner can be added together to meet the earnings threshold.